dullroar/ten-steps-to-linux-survival/Step01.md

 3. Acts as an error checker, because if the tab doesn't expand, chances are you are specifying something else (the beginning part of the file name) wrong.

 The other thing to remember about the interactive shell is command history.
-Again, both `CMD.EXE`\drshl{CMD.EXE} and `bash` give you command history, but `CMD.EXE` only remembers it for the session, while `bash` stores it in one of your hidden "profile" or "dot" files in your home directory called `.bash_history`
+Again, both `CMD.EXE` and `bash` give you command history, but `CMD.EXE` only remembers it for the session, while `bash` stores it in one of your hidden "profile" or "dot" files in your home directory called `.bash_history`, which you can display with `ls -a`:
-\index{files and directories!special!bashhistory@\texttt{.bash\_history}},
+\drshl{CMD.EXE}
-which you can display with `ls -a`:
+\index{files and directories!special!bashhistory@\texttt{.bash\_history}}

 \drcap{\texttt{ls} command showing hidden files}
 ```bash